GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-08-custom-junit-5-reporting.md

 # Custom JUnit 5 reporting

 As the Maven Surefire plugin requires a test library to do the actual testing, I dug into JUnit 5 and was positively surprised.
 Previously I thought that unit testing was the most boring thing on earth but when you make it part of the Maven build cycle it makes a lot more sense.
-If you have been trying to improve your code, you can immediately get an idea of how much you have broke while doing so.
+It seems useful once you have been trying to improve existing code and want to know if you have accidently broken things.

 What annoys me is that the reporting from JUnit is so crap when you work with Maven from the command line.
 JUnit has annotations that help to create readable reports on test results, namely @DisplayName and @DisplayGeneration but these don't show up in Surefire output, only in IDE's.
-ChatGPT suggested using Allure as a way to get good testreports but that is sort of too much.
+ChatGPT suggested using Allure as a way to get good testreports but that is sort of too big a solution for now.
+Btw I tried it a bit but didn't get the configuration right.

 ### Hooking into JUnit lifecycle events